aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/gnmi.rst

 .. thumbnail:: images/gnmi/gnmi-serviceaccount3.png
 |
-Click **+ Add Token to Service Account**.
-Select a date in the future for valid Until.
+Under the **Generate Service Account Token** section, give your token a description, Select a date in the future for valid Until.
 Click **Generate**.

 Copy the token to somewhere like your text editor.
 For example, my token is as follows.